Controllable Localized Face Anonymization Via Diffusion Inpainting: Methodology

 where $\bar{\alpha}_{T}$ is the noise scaling factor and $\epsilon \sim \mathcal{N}(0,1)$.

 \textbf{Masked Latent Generation.} To preserve background details and restrict edits to the facial region, we use a masked image as guidance.
-Specifically, we use a pre-trained face parsing model $f$ \cite{EHANet_MDPI_2020} to obtain a binary mask $M \in \{0, 1\}$, where $M = 1$ denotes the editable facial region, and $M = 0$ denotes the preserved background.
+Specifically, we use a pre-trained face parsing model $f$ \cite{EHANet_MDPI_2020} to obtain a binary mask $M$ where $M_{i,j} \in \{0, 1\}$, and $M_{i,j} = 1$ denotes the pixel $(i,j)$ belongs to the editable facial region, and $M_{i,j} = 0$ denotes the pixel belongs to the preserved background.
 The masked image $x_m = x \odot (1 - M)$ is then encoded into a latent code $c = \mathcal{E}(x_m)$. which is concatenated with the noisy latent $z_T$ to guide the UNet, ensuring that only the masked region is regenerated.

 \textbf{Adaptive Attribute-Guidance Module.} The vanilla denoising process in SD using the inpainting procedure can generate anonymized images of acceptable quality, but lacks attribute control.
 Even with textual guidance, control remains coarse and fails to provide fine-grained adjustments (see Fig. \ref{fig_3}).
 The vanilla denoising process in SD can be formulated as: